 As a matter of fact, while during the busy day time the shops and cafés were packed with people, around 4.30 p. m. as the day-tripper started to leave, the first stores began to pack up their merchandise for closing.
 Around 5 p. m., the village was pretty much dead.

-It seems that Shirakawago slowly deteriorates to a theme park.
+It seems that Shirakawago slowly deteriorates into a theme park.

 I’m afraid Oscar is right.

-50 bucks – 50 minutes – the Nohi bus takes 16 round-trips per day.
-Some bus seats have to be reserved beforehand, others don’t.
+50 bucks – 50 minutes – the Nohi bus takes 16 round trips per day.
+Some bus seats have to be reserved beforehand, while others don’t.